-I first became aware of Yvonne in March this year.
+I first became aware of Yvonne in March 2017.
 She was tweeting about an event she was organising for parents of children with violent, challenging behaviour, or VCB.
 As I fall into that category twice over, I signed up straight away, and on Saturday 1 April joined 80 other parents in London for the conference.

 At the conference, a well as hearing from a number of experts in the NHS and legal fields (find them all on this Twitter list) about their perspective on children with additional needs and helping them to access services, Yvonne spoke about her experience with her son Toby.
 As is usually the case, the people who live this are the ones who are most helpful.
 Yvonne talked about how she helps Toby to regulate by reducing instructions to short phrases, often sung to him to remove any stress from her own voice which could cause his behaviour to escalate.

 It completely blows my mind that Yvonne wrote this book in four weeks flat having received a terminal cancer diagnosis.
 Yvonne – I know you’ll read this – you are such an inspiration and I have no idea where you find all your energy.
 Thank you.
 What you have achieved in this book and continue to achieve through all your campaigning and bringing people together is amazing, and I know there are hundreds of us who appreciate it all.
 (Do please remember to put your feet up occasionally!)